zowe/docs-site/docs/extend/extend-apiml/onboard-static-definition.md

 2. Add the fully qualified zFS path of your YAML file to `instance.env`.

-    If you want to hold your YAML file outside of the instance directory, append the fully qualified zFS path of the YAML file to the `ZWEAD_EXTERNAL_STATIC_DEF_DIRECTORIES` variable in the `instance.env` file.
+    - To hold your YAML file outside of the instance directory, append the fully qualified zFS path of the YAML file to the `ZWEAD_EXTERNAL_STATIC_DEF_DIRECTORIES` variable in the `instance.env` file.
 This variable contains a semicolon separated list of static API extension YAML files.

-    Or:
+    - To place your YAML file within the instance directory, copy your YAML file to the `${zoweInstanceDir}/workspace/api-mediation/api-defs` directory.

-    If you want to place your YAML file within the instance directory, copy your YAML file to the `${zoweInstanceDir}/workspace/api-mediation/api-defs` directory.
+    **Notes:**

-    **Note:** The `${zoweInstanceDir}/workspace/api-mediation/api-defs` directory is created the first time that Zowe starts, so if you have not started Zowe yet this directory might be missing.
+    - The `${zoweInstanceDir}/workspace/api-mediation/api-defs` directory is created the first time that Zowe starts.
+If you have not started Zowe yet this directory might be missing.

-    **Note:** The user ID `ZWESVUSR` that runs the Zowe started task must have permission to read the YAML file.
+    - The user ID `ZWESVUSR` that runs the Zowe started task must have permission to read the YAML file.

-3. Check and ensure that your application that provides the endpoints described in the YAML file is running.
+3. Ensure that your application that provides the endpoints described in the YAML file is running.

 4. Restart Zowe runtime or follow steps in section [(Optional) Reload the services definition after the update when the API Mediation Layer is already started](#optional-reload-the-services-definition-after-the-update-when-the-api-mediation-layer-is-already-started) which allows you to add your static API service to an already running Zowe.